 Compare unemployment insurance

-Due to the current unfortunate circumstances in the market, there is a level of uncertainty among some of our insurance providers.
-Therefore regretfully at this moment in time we cannot provide you with a comprehensive panel of insurers for a comparison.
+Due to the current unfortunate situation in the market, there is a level of uncertainty among some of our insurance providers.
+This means, regrettably, we can’t provide you with a comprehensive panel of insurers for a comparison.
 The situation is being constantly reviewed, and we hope to bring back our comparison service as soon as possible.
 In the meantime, you can still compare life insurance policies.

 What is unemployment insurance?